-Offline PDF Security
+Offline PDF and ePUB Security

 - Our Drumlin Publisher software, which is free to download and use, enables you to convert your PDF files to our secure strongly encrypted format, with the permission settings you require.
 Files are converted locally, so the source PDFs never leave your site, only reference data is stored on our central Digital Rights Management (DRM) service